 SGMP Goal 45: Equitably finance facilities and services.

-SGMP Policy 44.2: The provision of new infrastructure and facilities should be coordinated with existing infrastructure and facilities and should maximize use of existing facilities capacity to the extent that any exists.
+SGMP Policy 44.2: The provision of new infrastructure and facilities should be coordinated with existing infrastructure and facilities and should maximize use of existing facilities’ capacity to the extent that any exists.

 Protect and maintain all open space areas as an integral part of the community.